x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 # Perform a Google Workspace (formerly G Suite) migration

 You can migrate batches of users from Google Workspace to Microsoft 365 or Office 365, allowing a migration project to be done in stages.
 This migration requires that you provision all of your users who will be migrated as mail-enabled users outside of the migration process.
 You must specify a list of users to migrate for each batch.
+By default, we migrate Mail, Calendar, Contacts and Rules for all users listed in the batch.

 All of the procedures in this article assume that your Microsoft 365 or Office 365 domain has already been verified and your TXT records have been set up.
 For more information, see [Set up your domain (host-specific instructions)](/microsoft-365/admin/get-help-with-domains/set-up-your-domain-host-specific-instructions).